isomerpages/moe-sgs/Resources/announcements/_posts/2019-11-25-post-Secondary 1 Registration Exercise for 2020 on Monday, 23 December 2019.md

 Link: <a href="/files/Announcement/Sec1%20registration%202020/MOE-FAS-application-form-Sep-19.pdf" target ="_blank" >Download MOE FAS application form</a>

 2\.
-Submit the completed form to the school for processing on Monday, 23 December 2019 during the Registration Exercise.
+Submit the completed form to the school for processing on Monday, 23 December 2019 <u>during the Registration Exercise</u>.

 **Other matters**

 *   Due to limited parking, parents/guardians who drive are requested to park their vehicles at the nearby HDB car parks.
 *   For further enquiries on the Secondary 1 Registration Exercise for 2020, please contact the school at 6288 9227 (General Office).
-*   To learn how to prepare your child/ward for transition to secondary school, please click **here**.
+*   To learn how to prepare your child/ward for transition to secondary school, please click here.

 Link 3: [https://beta.moe.gov.sg/secondary/transition-to-secondary/](https://beta.moe.gov.sg/secondary/transition-to-secondary/)